Welcome to issue thirty-eight of Lightspeed!

-All that, plus our usual assortment of author and artist spotlights, and feature interviews with physicist Brian Green and bestselling author Garth Nix.
+All that, and of course we also have our usual assortment of author and artist spotlights, along with feature interviews with bestselling authors Hugh Howey and Austin Grossman.

 It’s another great issue, so be sure to check it out.
 And remember, there are several ways you can sign up to be notified of new Lightspeed content: